andymeek/iso-country-codes-converter/README.md

 	npm run all

+###### Running the project

-The script is a simple, with two publically accessible methods for the country code conversion.
+The script is simple - initially you need include the JS and call one of the two publically accessible methods for the country code conversion.

 ##### Convert from 2 digit (ISO alpha-2) to 3-digit country codes (ISO alpha-3):